-On February 28, 2019, the Board has determined that all of its current directors are independent under these standards, except for Timothy C. McQuay, our interim Executive Chairman of the Board.
+The Board has determined that all of its current directors are independent under these standards, except for Majdi Abulaban, our Chief Executive Officer.
 All members of each of Superior's Audit, Compensation and Benefits and Nominating and Corporate Governance Committees are independent directors.
 In addition, upon recommendation of the Nominating and Corporate Governance Committee, the Board has determined that the members of the Audit Committee and Compensation and Benefits Committee meet the additional independence criteria required for audit committee and compensation committee membership under the applicable NYSE listing standards.